knowit/kubernetes-workshop/docs/_docs/workshop/service.md

 - `kubectl expose deployment ez-frontend --port 80 --target-port 8080 --type LoadBalancer`
 - `kubectl get svc` # Note the EXTERNAL-IP
-- Paste the ip into a browser and some response should appear
+- Paste the ip into a browser and some response should appear once the loadbalancer is created.
  </div>
 </details>
 {% comment %}